Darky7/darky7/README.md

 <br><br>

-- 👨🏽‍💻 I’m currently working like Product Owner;
+- 👨🏽‍💻 I’m currently working like Project Manager;
-- 🌱 I’m currently learning DevOps;
 - 💬 Ask me about anything, I am happy to help;
 - 📝[Resume](https://www.linkedin.com/in/dariodonou/)
 - I am passionate about innovation and entrepreneurship in all areas and I know how to work under pressure, climb mountains to achieve my goals.